BioJulia/Bio.jl/docs/src/man/structure.md

 -177.38288114072924
 ```

-Further spatial functions including `contactmap`, `ramachandranangles`, `rmsd` and `displacements` are described in the examples below.

 ## Examples

-A few examples of `Bio.Structure` usage are given below.
+A few further examples of `Bio.Structure` usage are given below.

 **A)** To plot the temperature factors of a protein, if you have Gadfly installed: